-The results of an animal study indicated that bromelain’s anti-inflammatory effects might be beneficial to people with asthma or other forms of allergic airway disease.
+The results of an indicated that bromelain’s anti-inflammatory effects might be beneficial to people with asthma or other forms of allergic airway disease.

 Chronic sinusitis (chronic rhinosinusitis)

-A pilot study found that bromelain tablets were effective at alleviating swelling, congestion, and other symptoms associated with chronic sinusitis.
+A found that bromelain tablets were effective at alleviating swelling, congestion, and other symptoms associated with chronic sinusitis.
 Study participants were given bromelain daily for a three-month period.

-A study review found that bromelain, when used as a topical cream, was highly effective at safely removing damaged tissue from wounds and from second- and third-degree burns.
+A found that bromelain, when used as a topical cream, was highly effective at safely removing damaged tissue from wounds and from second- and third-degree burns.

 As with all supplements, it’s important to discuss bromelain with your doctor prior to using it.
 Bromelain may cause mild side effects in some people, particularly when taken in high doses.
 These include: